Bucheon-si Gyeonggi-do, South Korea Travel Guide

 Seoul is a world-class metropolis contrasting with Incheon's unique port identity.

 Ganghwa Island, a large island belonging to Incheon, holds abundant history and natural beauty.
-It comprises UNESCO World Heritage-listed dolmen sites, ancient fortresses (like Gwangseongbo and Chojijin), and tranquil A temple for buddhistss (Jeondeungsa).
+It includes UNESCO World Heritage-listed dolmen sites, ancient fortresses (like Gwangseongbo and Chojijin), and tranquil A temple for buddhistss (Jeondeungsa).
 It fosters a slower pace and a deep dive into Korean heritage.

 Explore Incheon's natural beauty or nearby scenic areas for a respite from the urban environment.